VincentWei/build-minigui-4.0/README.md

         $ ./fetch-all.sh

-1. Run `build-deps.sh` to build and install gvfb, chipmuk, and harzbuff:
+1. Run `build-deps.sh` to build and install gvfb, chipmunk, and harfbuzz:

         $ ./build-deps.sh